FAC-Sixteen/sparks-todo/README.md

 * CSS
 * Node packages: tape, tap-spec, istanbul, nodemon
 * skeleton folder from FAC
+* Figma for design

 ## 🌊 Our workflow:
-- First work on JavaScript and testing
+- First work on JavaScript and testing (programming together in a team of three)

 ## 🔬 Testing: